-- ❖ The HBIG should be given as soon as possible after an accidental inoculation (ideally within 6 hours and preferably not later than 48 hours). - ❖ At the same time the victim's blood is drawn for HBsAg testing. - > If the test is negative, vaccination should be started immediately - and a full course given. - If the test is positive for surface antibody, no further action is needed - □ Recommended dose is 0.05 to 0.07 ml/kg of body weight. - Two doses should be given 30 days apart. - HBIG provides short-term passive protection approximately 3 months.
+- At the same time the victim's blood is drawn for HBsAg testing. - If the test is negative, vaccination should be started - immediately and a full course given. - If the test is positive no further action is needed - Recommended dose is 0.05 to 0.07 ml/kg of body weight. - Two doses should be given 30 days apart . - \ HBIG provides short-term passive protection approximately 3 months.